DeNepo/behavior-strategy-implementation/README.md

   - Breakpoints will become very important
   - So will understanding the different step buttons in your devtools
 - `function-design`:
-  - Solve one Function Design exercise together
+  - Step through a Function Design example together
-- Introduction to _Reading Codewars_
+- Introduction to _Solution Write-Ups_

 ### After Class